Tudor Deliu

-Tudor Deliu (born 29 October 1955) is a politician, professor, associate professor and lecturer from Moldova.
-He has been a member of the Parliament of Moldova since 2010 on the lists of the Liberal Democratic Party of Moldova, acting as chairperson of the parliamentary faction of PLDM and secretary of the "Parliamentary Commission, Appointments and Immunities".
-Currently he is the Chairman of Liberal Democratic Party of Moldova.
+Tudor Deliu (29 October 1955 – 4 August 2023) was a Moldovan politician, professor, and lecturer.
+He was a member of the Parliament of Moldova from 2010 to 2019, on the lists of the Liberal Democratic Party of Moldova, acting as chairperson of the parliamentary faction of PLDM and secretary of the "Parliamentary Commission, Appointments and Immunities".

-Professional activity
+Political life

-In the period 1990-1994, Deliu was mayor of Răzeni village in Ialoveni District.
+During the period from 1990 to 1994, Deliu was mayor of Răzeni village in Ialoveni District.

-Political activity

 Tudor Deliu was the first president of the social-political movement "For the Nation and Country Party" (now the Greater Moldova Party) from 5 May 2007 to the summer of 2008, when the party joined the Liberal Democratic Party of Moldova.
 Subsequently, Tudor Deliu was on the PLDM electoral lists, but the movement continued to function.